 This BBC show, which depicted the time-traveling adventures of an alien Time Lord known as “the Doctor,” is one of the most well-known British TV shows of all time.
 Since the main character could regenerate into different forms, the part has been played by numerous actors over the years.
 However, William Hartnell played the first version of the Doctor.

 “Gilligan’s Island” began as seven stranded people became castaways on an island after a shipwreck.
 Much of the sitcom’s humor was derived from the ensemble’s squabbles over how best to survive in a new life.
 The show’s iconic theme song, “The Ballad of Gilligan’s Isle” was once voted the greatest theme song of all time in a Yahoo TV reader poll.

 In “Days of Our Lives,” the personal and professional lives of middle- and upper-class families in the town of Salem get tangled in immeasurable ways.
 As of November 2020, almost 14,000 episodes of the series have aired on NBC.

 1966: Star Trek

 The iconic pop cultural touchstone “Star Trek” began in 1966, as the crew of the USS Enterprise first set out to “boldly go where no one has gone before.”
 Iterations of the popular sci-fi show are still airing today, and it has led to numerous films and spinoffs.

 1967: The Smothers Brothers Comedy Hour

-Dick and Tom Smothers hosted this CBS variety show, which often poked fun at recent news and topics of the day through satire.
+This CBS variety show often poked fun at recent news and topics of the day through satire.
 It was canceled after two years when the network accused the brothers of breach of contract, but they successfully sued and received a settlement of almost $1 million.

 1968: 60 Minutes